 We are proud of the great progress we’ve made in environmental sustainability across all campuses since 2007.

-Goal: To reduce waste to landfill by 50 per cent from 2008 (our base year).
+- to reduce waste to landfill by 50 per cent from 2008 (our base year).

 - monitored waste diversion rates on an annual basis